The best Argentine grills, honestly ranked.

-Four picks for the buyer who wants to spend once and not regret it: best overall, best value, best for an outdoor kitchen, and the honest build-it-yourself alternative.
-Material first, because rust is the regret on every forum.
+Five grills for the buyer who wants to spend once and not regret it, plus the honest build-it-yourself alternative, from a $1,499 Amazon entry to the custom built-in.
+Ranked on material first, because rust is the regret on every forum.

 The quick picks